 You bet you can.
 They’re a beautiful addition to your plate.
 If you want to keep the green tops on the carrots, lightly cover them in aluminum foil so they don’t burn.

 Yes, you can eat carrot tops, I recommend coating them in olive oil, garlic, and seasonings as well.

 Can I substitute orange carrots for rainbow carrots for this recipe?

 If no rainbow carrots are available, you can certainly use regular orange carrots!
 They’ll be just as delicious!

-In a 375ºF oven, cook the carrots until they’re tender when pierced with a fork.
+In a 375ºF oven, cook the carrots until they’re tender when pierced with a fork (I like to lay mine out on a sheet pan).
 About 25-30 minutes for thinner carrots or 35-40 minutes for thicker carrots.